ClickCease

 • The child support obligation is typically reported to credit bureaus which can negatively impact your credit score.

-Young man stressed about child support
+Young man didn't pay child support

 Federal Penalties for Failure to Pay Child Support